 Louise M. Ward Scholarships

 A bequest from the estate of Louise M. Ward, a former director of the UNC-Chapel Hill CLS program, has provided funds to assist and reward students at UNC studying to become Clinical Laboratory Scientists.
-Three second-year students will be selected as Louise Ward Scholars for 2014-15.
+Three students will be selected as Louise Ward Scholars.
 Each scholar will be awarded $2000.
-Scholars will serve the Division of CLS in recruitment and laboratory support.

 A gift from Susan Lanning-Taylor ('85), with matching funds from the Loyalty Fund, has provided for a scholarship for a second-year Clinical Laboratory Science Student.
 The Lanning-Taylor Scholar will be chosen based on the criteria listed above plus financial need.
 One scholar will be chosen to receive $2000.

 WakeMed Health and Hospitals Annual Clinical Laboratory Science Scholarship

-WakeMed Health and Hospitals will provide one $2000 scholarship in 2014-15.
+WakeMed Health and Hospitals will provide one $2000 scholarship.
 The Wake Med scholar will demonstrate outstanding potential to contribute to the CLS profession.

 Raleigh Pathology Laboratory Associates Scholarship

-Raleigh Pathology Laboratory Associates have pledged a gift to provide a scholarship in 2014-15.
+Raleigh Pathology Laboratory Associates have pledged a gift to provide a scholarship.
 The RPLA scholar will demonstrate outstanding potential to contribute to the CLS profession.
 The scholar will receive $2000.

 The Jesse C. Alphin Clinical Laboratory Scholarship

 The Allene W. Alphin Clinical Laboratory Scholarship

-A gift from Kay Alphin Johnson ('67) and Marvin Johnson, with matching funds from the Division of CLS, will provide two students with scholarships of $2000 each in 2014-15.
+A gift from Kay Alphin Johnson ('67) and Marvin Johnson, with matching funds from the Division of CLS, will provide two students with scholarships of $2000 each.
 With this gift, Kay and Marvin Johnson honor Kay’s parents and provide support for CLS students who will follow in Kay’s footsteps and make important contributions to the profession of clinical laboratory science.

 Scholarships for UNC Molecular Diagnostic Science Students